joshjohanning/joshjohanning.github.io/_posts/2021-09-08-github-code-coverage.md

 Perfect - nothing for us to configure here, either.
 On the pull request, this comment is added:

 ![github action pull request](/assets/screenshots/2021-09-08-github-code-coverage/github-action-pr.png){: .shadow }
+_Code Coverage Summary Report added as a pinned comment to the Pull Request_

 This is also demonstrated on my [pull request here](https://github.com/joshjohanning/PrimeService-unit-testing-using-dotnet-test/pull/2).